Mothers of the Disappeared: Inspiration, writing, and recording

 In 2006, Bono recounted another experience he had in El Salvador, where he had seen a body thrown from a van into the road.
 He remarked, "People would just disappear.
 If you were part of the opposition, you might find an SUV with the windows blacked out parked outside your house....
 If that didn't stop you, occasionally they would come in and take you and murder you; there would be no trial."
 Bono understood the cause of the Madres and COMADRES and wanted to pay tribute to it.
 His experiences in Central America inspired the lyrics of "Mothers of the Disappeared" and another track from The Joshua Tree, "Bullet the Blue Sky".

 "Mothers of the Disappeared" was created and mixed at guitarist the Edge's newly-bought home, Melbeach, which U2 used as a recording studio.
 Bono wrote the song on his mother-in-law's Spanish guitar; the melody came from a song that Bono wrote in Ethiopia in 1985 to teach children about basic methods of hygiene.
-The drums, played by Larry Mullen Jr., were sampled and looped from another song by producer Brian Eno and subsequently slowed down and treated with "a canyon load of reverb".
+The drums, played by Larry Mullen Jr., were lifted from another song ("One Tree Hill", as reported by engineer Dave Meegan) by producer Brian Eno and subsequently slowed down and treated with "a canyon load of reverb".
 The Edge added a guitar part using a Bond Electraglide guitar, which he abused to produce a sound that he liked.
 Producer Daniel Lanois was the principal mixer of the song.
 Bono, likening the studio itself to an instrument, described Lanois's mix as a "performance".

 At the conclusion of the lyrics sheet for the song in the liner notes of The Joshua Tree, U2 listed addresses for several branches of Amnesty International, and proceeds from the song were donated to the organization.
 In 1998, Bono re-recorded the song a cappella in English and Spanish for the album ¡Ni Un Paso Atras!
 (Not One Step Back!), along with a recitation of the William Butler Yeats poem "The Mother of God".
 The album was created by the Madres in commemoration of the disappearance of their children.
 The tracks were also recorded for the 1999 film 20 Años...
 20 Poemas...
 20 Artistas (20 Years...
 20 Poems...
 20 Artists).